CMitchell5619/student-workbook/src/reflections/wk11/02-DailyJournal.md

 What is the difference between a primary key and a foreign key

+Primary is for the actual table, foreign is the axis for the join.

 What is an Alias?

+When you use a variable for the table.

 Demonstrate how you would query a join statement that would get all of a doctors patients from the following collections: